Insert CDs and DVDs into Mac

 Important: Built-in optical drives and the Apple USB SuperDrive accept only standard 120-mm (about 4.72 inches) round CD and DVD discs.
 Do not insert smaller or irregularly shaped discs, and do not insert a disc with anything hanging from it (for example, a cleaner disc).

-Turn the disc label so it faces up or toward you.
+Turn the disc label so it faces up or towards you.

 Insert the disc into the optical drive until you feel the drive catch and pull the disc in.